GU-CLASP/GU-CLASP.github.io/content/pages/news/Seminar by Emil Carlsson/index.md

 ---
-presented_by: "Emil Carlsson and Devdatt Dubhashi"
+presented_by: "Emil Carlsson and Devdatt Dubhashi from Chalmers University"
 title: ""
 type: seminar
 date: 2022-06-08